 “Slavery is the theft of life from Children working in Chocolate Companies”

-The team Norvergence LLC has decided to shift your focus from delicious chocolate to the conditions of millions of children who work on cocoa farms across the globe especially in Africa.
+The team Norvergence Foundation INC has decided to shift your focus from delicious chocolate to the conditions of millions of children who work on cocoa farms across the globe especially in Africa.
 In a documentary made by BBC, filmmakers interviewed children in Ivory Coast who said that they are forced to work in the cocoa farms without any pay.

 One of the children said: “People are enjoying something (chocolate) that I suffered to make.
 They are eating my Flesh”